AquaDraco/UnityStationWiki/RPC-vs-Netmsg.md

 ## RPC
 RPC is a nice and clean solution to send non-secure data.
 An example for non-secure data is grafical-only information such as disabling a SpriteRenderer.
 RPC is however a clean and efficient protocol, that should be used where security is not an issue.

+Please note, that some insignificant graffical updates, may be important to send sparsely.